-Bangkok or Krung Thep, “City of Angels“, is like our home away from home.
-We simply love this vibrant and urban big city with all its life, delicious street food, green and lush parks, a network of rivers, amazing shopping, some of the biggest markets in the world, and of course, its friendly people.
+Bangkok or Krung Thep, “City of Angels,” is like our home away from home.
+We love this vibrant and urban big city with all its life, delicious street food, green and lush parks, a network of rivers, fantastic shopping, some of the biggest markets in the world, and of course, its friendly people.

-Beneath the dust and chaos, Bangkok is packed with things to do and places to see.
-From street-side restaurants with plastic chairs and road-side amulet stalls to top-notch restaurants and the world’s hippest rooftop bars.
+Beneath the dust and chaos, Bangkok is filled with exciting things to do and wondrous places to see.
+From street-side restaurants with plastic chairs and roadside amulet stalls to excellent restaurants and the world’s hippest rooftop bars.

-The Ultimate 3 Day Bangkok Itinerary
+The Ultimate 3-Day Bangkok Itinerary

-DAY 1 – Exploring the Ancient Bangkok
+Day 1 – Essential Bangkok

-Chao Phraya River, Temples & Historic Sites
+Chao Phraya River, Temples, Historical Sites & Khao San

 1. Chao Phraya River